-To start the application process, you will need to submit the following to the Postgraduate coordinator before applying for entry and scholarship:
+To start the application process, that is step one, you will need to submit the following documents to the Head of programme, Dr Brett Nicholls email@example.com:

-- A research proposal, including a bibliography, outlining your proposed topic (400-700 words and a select bibliography of one page).
+- A research proposal, including a bibliography (400-700 words and a select bibliography of one page).
 Proposals for the PhD must indicate the research field, topic and methodology.
 If you have been in contact with a possible supervisor from the programme, mention this in your document as well.

 - A writing sample (an example of your best and most academically informed work).
 Otago graduates with a grade of B+ or above in the MA do not need to submit a writing sample.